MSc Advanced Leadership for Professional Practice (Nursing)

 Dementia: A person centred approach to enhancing care, support and well-being

-Teaching will be delivered by experts in the field including practitioners and people who are living with
+Teaching has been developed by experts in the field including practitioners and people who are living with dementia.

 Teaching and learning methods